skiptools/skip-lib/README.md

 This pattern is used for most Swift types throughout SkipLib.
 Meanwhile, SwiftLib implementations of constructs built directly into the Swift language - e.g. tuples or `inout` parameters - only have a Kotlin file, with no corresponding Swift symbol file.

-## Topics

-### Collections

-Collections are perhaps the most complex part of the Swift standard library, and of SkipLib.
-Swift's comprehensive collection protocols allow `Array`, `Set`, `Dictionary`, `String`, and other types to all share a common set of API, including iteration, `map`, `reduce`, and much more.

-Corresponding Kotlin types - `List`, `Set`, `Map`, `String`, etc - do not share a similarly rich API set.
-As a result, SkipLib must duplicate collection protocol implementations in both `Collections.kt` and `String.kt`, and must duplicate `SetAlgebra` implementations in both `Set.kt` and `OptionSet.kt`.

-See the explanatory comments in `Collections.kt` for more information on the design of SkipLib's internal collections support.

-### Codable

-Skip supports your custom `CodingKeys` as well as your custom `encode(to:)` and `init(from:)` functions for encoding and decoding.
-Skip is also able to synthesize default `Codable` conformance for the Android versions of your Swift types.
-The Android versions will encode and decode exactly like their Swift source types.

-There are, however, a few restrictions:

-- Skip cannot synthesize `Codable` conformance for enums that are not `RawRepresentable`.
-You must implement the required protocol functions yourself.
-- `Array`, `Set`, and `Dictionary` are fully supported, but nesting of these types is limited.
-So for example Skip can encode and decode `Array<MyCodableType>` and `Dictionary<String, MyCodableType>`, but not `Array<Dictionary<String, MyCodableType>>`.
-Two forms of container nesting **are** currently supported: arrays-of-arrays - e.g. `Array<Array<MyCodableType>>` - and dictionaries-of-array-values - e.g. `Dictionary<String, Array<MyCodableType>>`.
-In practice, other nesting patters are rare.
-- When implementing your own `init(from: Decoder)` decoding, your `decode` calls must supply a concrete type literal to decode.
-The following will work:

-    ```swift
-    init(from decoder: Decoder) throws {
-        var container = try decoder.container(keyedBy: CodingKeys.self)
-        self.array = try container.decode([Int].self, forKey: .array)
-    }
-    ```

-    But these examples will not work:

-    ```swift
-    init(from decoder: Decoder) throws {
-        var container = try decoder.container(keyedBy: CodingKeys.self)
-        let arrayType = [Int].self
-        self.array = try container.decode(arrayType, forKey: .array)
-    }

-    init(from decoder: Decoder) throws {
-        var container = try decoder.container(keyedBy: CodingKeys.self)
-        // T is a generic type of this class
-        self.array = try container.decode([T].self, forKey: .array)
-    }
-    ```

 ## Swift Standard Library Support

 The following table summarizes SkipLib's Swift Standard Library API support on Android.
 Anything not listed here is likely not supported.
 Note that in your iOS-only code - i.e. code within `#if !SKIP` blocks - you can use any API you want.